 If you aren't familiar with the terms fast fashion vs. slow fashion, here's a crash course.
-Educate yourself, educate others, and live a lifestyle that you can feel good about because every purchase we make is a choice; a choice to support those doing right by animals, people, and the planet, and those choosing convenience over compassion.
+Educate yourself, educate others, and live a lifestyle that you can feel good about because every purchase we make is a choice; a choice between supporting those doing right by animals, people, and the planet, and those choosing the bottom line over all else.

 and why you should avoid it

-Most folks are familiar with companies like H&M, Zara, and Forever 21.
+You're probably familiar with companies like H&M, Zara, and Forever 21.
 These are some of the most common examples of fast fashion labels.
-They are dropping several new styles daily, selling items for so little that they cannot afford to pay the people making their clothing a decent living wage, and establishing a business model that encourages reckless spending, even if we don't really want the item(s).
-The only real benefits of fast fashion is that it provides an easier, faster, trendier, and cheaper way to get more.
-This breeds an environment of overconsumption, waste, pollution, and ignorance.
+They dropp new styles daily, selling items for so little that they cannot afford to pay the people making their clothing a decent living wage.
+They've established a business model that encourages reckless spending and a superficial sense of lack.
+This mindset breeds an environment of overconsumption, waste, pollution, and ignorance.

-As you follow the supply chain down the ladder, from the corporate executives with salaries skyrocketing into the 9 figures, all the way down to the factory workers overseas who can't afford clean drinking water, it's immensely disturbing to see the conditions, pay, and unfair treatment of these people.
-In order to reach such low price points with their items, the materials are often synthetic, non-biodegradable, treated with toxic chemicals, poisonous dyes, and have such low quality that they often fall apart after a few wears.
+If you drill down the supply chain, from the corporate executives with salaries skyrocketing into the 9 figures to the factory workers overseas who can't afford clean drinking water.
+It's disturbing to say the least to see the conditions, pay, and unfair treatment of these people.
+In order to reach such low price points with their items, the materials are almost entirely synthetic, non-biodegradable, treated with toxic chemicals, poisonous dyes, and have such low quality that they often fall apart after a few wears.
 But somehow, the fast fashion industry has tricked us into believing their products are worth our money because of the lower price.
 It's disturbing how people tend to lower their standards for a lower price.

 The True Cost, a film documentary about the heartbreakingly poor working conditions of overseas garment workers, gave the public a harsh shot of reality with a tragic look inside the lives of the people making the clothes many of us live in today.

-Many people tend to look the other way for the sake or price or convenience, or blame their financial situation for not being able to afford ethical goods, but the truth is, now days, you can find ethical versions of pretty much anything you need.
+We tend to look the other way for the sake or price or convenience, or blame their financial situation for not being able to afford ethical goods, but the truth is, now days, you can find ethical versions of pretty much anything you need.
 It's really become all about intentional choices.
 And yes, oftentimes the price is a little higher, but by buying fewer, better things, it usually evens out.
 Instead of three sweaters from H&M that'll last 6 months, buy one quality sweater that'll last decades.

 and how to join the movement that is revolutionizing today's fashion industry

-The minimalist movement is a close friend of the slow fashion revolution due to its thoughtful yet simple nature.
-Buying fewer, better things is the mantra that these two movements have in common, and one that we support at Joon + Co.
-We want to know the story behind each item we sell so that we can be confident that our products are in fact ethically made, and we make sure to pass those stories on to our customers.
-It's so important that consumers be educated in what they are buying so that they can not only feel good about purchasing an item, but be confident that the environment, workers, and in some case animals are treated compassionately and fairly.
+The minimalist movement is a close friend of the slow fashion revolution due to its mantra of fewer, better things.
+At Joon + Co., we get to know the story behind each item we sell so that we can be confident that our products are in fact ethically made, and we make sure to pass those stories on to you.
+It's so important that consumers be educated in what they are buying so that they can not only feel good about purchasing an item, but be confident that the environment, workers, and animals are treated compassionately and fairly.